- Full name Freddie Williams

-Started in the early days of organised darts in England with the NDA (National Darts Association) and via the BDO he eventually ended up with the PDC in 1993.
-Freddie Williams is probably the longest ever serving referee in the World.
-He has done every major tournament in the World and is one of the most respected men at the board.
-Highlights in his career according to himself were the 1990 World Cup in Zandvoort (NL) where his introductions especially of all the national teams made a real impact.
+Started in the early days of organised darts in England with the NDAGB (National Darts Association of Great Britain), via the BDO he eventually ended up with the PDC in 1993.
+Freddie Williams has called all the major tournaments in the world and is one of the most respected gentlemen on the board.
+Highlights in his long career, he says, include the 1990 World Cup in Zandvoort (NL), where his introductions of all the national teams especially made a real impact.

 But the real highlight in his career was of course the calling of the first ever nine dart leg on TV.
-During the MFI World Matchplay England’s John Lowe hit back to back 180’s and then hit treble 17, treble 18 and double 18 to make history.
-Williams has retired in 2006, but will be remembered as one of the all-time greats.
-Williams was inducted in the PDC hall of fame in 2006.
-Williams passes away on November 11th 2017.
+During the MFI World Matchplay England’s John Lowe hit back-to-back 180’s and then hit treble 17, treble 18 and double 18 to make history.
+John Lowe later recalled that when the ninth dart went in “I heard caller Freddie Williams announce, as if from the next room, ‘Game!’, then ‘Ladies and gentlemen, history has been made here in Slough today.”

 Freddie Williams and Bruce Spendley are known together as the first two Godfathers of the referees.
 Together they have pioneered the development of their profession.